Florence Travel Guide: Weekend Itinerary & Top Things to Do

 Trip Overview

-Experience the art, culture, and history of Florence in a 2-day weekend trip filled with iconic landmarks, delicious cuisine, and picturesque views.
+Experience the art, culture, and history of Florence with this 2-day itinerary.
+Visit world-renowned museums, iconic landmarks, and indulge in delicious Italian cuisine.

 Travel Logistics